allsources/WordAutoComplete/README.md

 Search popular words by prefix using prefix tree.

-When build was done the three console apps will be available in the Build folder.
+Three console apps will be available in the Build folder after building a project.

 * WordAutoComplete.exe [ -trie | -dictionary | -hashset ]